Research and Development (R&D) tax credits offer dollar-for-dollar reduction in federal income tax liability, but how easy is it to claim them?

 While the IRS provides instructions for using Form 6765, these often make references to the relevant sections of the Internal Revenue Code.
-So unless you already have technical knowledge, the IRS guidance can prove difficult and time consuming to follow.
+So, unless you already know the technical ins and outs of the tax code, the IRS guidance can prove difficult and time consuming to follow.

-This is why we developed a beginner’s guide for Form 6765—to help you figure it out without the technical jargon.
+That’s why we developed a simple beginner’s guide for Form 6765—to help you figure out how to claim the R&D tax credit without the technical jargon.

-Essentially, Form 6765 is used to calculate and claim the R&D tax credits you are entitled to for increasing research and experimentation activities.

-Additionally, it allows you to communicate how you would like to apply these credits.
+Form 6765 is used to calculate and claim the R&D tax credits you are entitled to for increasing research and experimentation activities.
+It also allows you to communicate how you would like to apply these credits.

-For example, if you are an eligible small business, you can use them to offset both your regular and alternative minimum tax.
-If you are a qualified small business, you can choose to apply them against payroll taxes.
-Finally, if you are a member of a group of companies, you can report and substantiate your portion of the group’s R&D credits.
+For example, if you’re an eligible small business, you can use the tax credit to offset both your regular and alternative minimum tax.
+If you’re a qualified small business, you can choose to apply the credit against payroll taxes.
+Or, if you’re a member of a group of companies, you can report and substantiate your portion of the group’s R&D credits.

-Working out your tax credits – Sections A and B of Form 6765
+Working Out Your Tax Credits – Sections A and B of Form 6765

-Now, a common area of confusion concerns the method to use when calculating your R&D tax credits.
+A common area of confusion concerns the method to use when calculating your R&D tax credits.
 You can use either the Regular method and fill out Section A, or the Alternative Simplified Credit method and complete Section B.

 One way to decide on the best approach is to figure out your entitlement under both methods, and then choose the one that is more advantageous.